jfreboud/jfreboud.github.io/_posts/2021-08-05-general-concepts.markdown

 ## Conclusion

-We saw in this article some general concepts that revolve around the deep-learning $ model $.
+We saw in this article some general concepts that revolve around the deep learning $ model $.
 **Learning** is just about modifying the $ model $ so that the $ model $ produces expected results on given **data inputs**.
 Then, it is possible to use this $ model $ to produce new results.